'COVFEFE Act' Would Make Social Media a Presidential Record

 "Look at this fine pussy!"

 The president and a small group of people...
-(Score:2, Funny)
+(Score:3, Funny)

 "The president and a small group of people know exactly what he meant."
 The small group are his Russian handlers.